Markoluik/Ck2-Modding/README.md

 ### 13-07-2020
 #### Changed
 Send Gold interaction:
-	Minimum of 25 gold needed to be able to activate interaction Can't spam the interaction, added a tooltip
+- Minimum of 25 gold needed to be able to activate interaction
+- Cant 't spam the interaction, added a tooltip

 ### 1.2 ###
-New targetted decisions:
+#### New targetted decisions:
  - Send Money - Choose from 6 different amounts of money to send.
  - Choose Your First Wife - A choice where you can choose your first wife between all your wives.
 For any religion has polygamy.
  - Correct Childrens Dynasty - There are times where for no apparent reason CK2 will not make a child of your bloodline.
 This will pull them back into your bloodline as legitimate heirs.
  - Adept Continence - You may adapt sexual abstinence thus preventing your realm from falling apart due to gavelkind succession.
  - Chastity Belt - To stop your daughters/sisters from whoring about while unmarried
  - Plot Assassinate Your Children - A Game Rule to allow you to plot to kill your own children

 Gameplay:
  - Trait Softcap Exterminated - No more random events to remove personality traits when have over 5 of them

-Decisions
+Decisions:
  - Added a Submenu where you can find all your retainers

 UI:
  - Blue Wikipedia Icon

 ### 1.1 ###
-Mods added to mod list:
+#### Mods added:
  - Interface Century Gothic
-	- Real Father + Visible Health and Fertility [Achievement compatible]
+ - Visible Health and Fertility
  - Viking/Bloodthirsty Counter (Ironman)

 ### 1.0 ###
 #### Mods added:
  - A Revolutionary Borders Mod
  - A Revolutionary Map Font Mod
  - A Revolutionary Water Mod
  - Blue Duke
  - darkerMap
  - Interface Stellaris Colors
  - Orange Ransom Button